 Digital Arts and Sciences Internship (DIG 4940) is a professional development elective offered during Summer C semester.
 The course can be taken for one to three credits, and no more than three credits are allowed for the internship course.
 Students majoring in Digital Arts and Sciences (DAS) are only allowed one internship for academic credit.
 To qualify for academic credit, an internship must be an on-the-job learning experience.
 The intern must be supervised by a full-time employee of the sponsoring organization, and both student and sponsor must adhere to established guidelines to qualify for credit.

 To earn academic credit, students must complete a series of assignments that are reviewed and graded by an Instructor of Record (IOR).
-Students must identify a Digital Worlds instructor and obtain their approval in writing to serve as the IOR well in advance of the internship application deadline, which is April 19, 2019.
+Students must identify a Digital Worlds instructor and obtain their approval in writing to serve as the IOR well in advance of the internship application deadline.

 Credits are earned by working a set number of documented hours at your internship.
 A list of credits and their corresponding hours are below: